-All the signs are that within a few short years the Corporation should be able to return to long-term accounting profitability, enabling dividend payments to resume to the Government as the sole shareholder.
-The Corporation should also be able to repay fully all outstanding debts upon their maturity.
+Against this background, the Corporation expects to return to sustainable long-term accounting profitability within a few short years, thereby enabling annual dividend payments to resume to the Government as the sole shareholder.
+The Corporation also expects to have the resources to be able to repay fully all remaining debts upon their maturity.
+In due time, therefore, the five Key Performance Indicators may need to be replaced or modified.